 Here is how to Light Your Gas Grill With a Match

 To use it you first must unhook the wire end of your “Backup Emergency Ignition Source Holder” (or beish for short).
 You will notice that the chain is typically long enough to reach either side of your grates.
 I wonder why is it chained to the grill in the first place?
-I wonder if it was at one point it was used to hold gas station bathroom keys.
+At one point it was used to hold gas station bathroom keys?
+The world may never know.

 Once you are holding the wire notice the loop on the free end.
 There should be an extra inch or so of wire coming off of the other side of the loop end.
 If you move your hand to the top and push that extra piece of wire the circle of the wire loop opens up just a little.
 This is just wide enough to slide a good old cardboard match into.
 Break off a single match and repeat that step while sliding the match into the gap with your free hand.